Lost Springs, Kansas: Transportation

 Highway U.S. Route 77 is 0.8 mi east of Lost Springs.
 Lost Springs is served by the Union Pacific Railroad, formerly the Oklahoma, Kansas and Texas Railroad, and prior, the Chicago, Rock Island and Pacific Railroad.
 Lost Springs is located on UP's Texas main line to Fort Worth, Texas.
-A rail siding is located there for meets with passing trains, before entering UP's Herington, Kansas yard.
-The Burlington Northern Santa Fe Railway, formerly the Atchison, Topeka and Santa Fe Railway, also has a line that enters the area, and connects with the UP at the Northeast corner of town.
-At one time this line crossed over the UP at a diamond crossing, and continued east towards Burdick, Kansas, but it has since been removed.
+A rail siding is located there for meets with passing trains, before entering UP's Herington yard.
+The Burlington Northern Santa Fe Railway, formerly the Atchison, Topeka and Santa Fe Railway, also has a line that enters the area, and connects with the UP at the northeastern corner of town.
+At one time this line crossed over the UP at a diamond crossing, and continued east towards Burdick, but it has since been removed.

+The Chicago, Rock Island and Pacific Railroad formerly provided passenger rail service to Lost Springs on their mainline from Minneapolis to Houston until at least 1951.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.